 When an ergonomic injury does occur, the results are felt all around.
 In such manual jobs, an individual’s ability to move freely and comfortably is crucial to their ability to perform the required tasks, making an ergonomic injury severely limiting.
 Pain and limited ranges of motion may prevent workers who are experiencing symptoms from performing their job at all, resulting in days away from work and lost productivity.

 Fortunately, ergonomists are professionals dedicated to the reduction of ergonomic injuries in the workplace, and have identified proven methods for preventing MMHs from afflicting the workforce.
-These include implementing engineering controls like job redsigns, or using technology to reduce the loads placed on Industrial Athletes™.
+These include implementing engineering controls like job redesigns, or using technology to reduce the loads placed on Industrial Athletes™.
 Crucially too, this includes training and motivating a change in behavior from workers to utilize their body in the safest way possible throughout the day.
-While none of these interventions in isolation can guarantee the prevention of ergonomic injuries, an active safety program can drastically reduce the occurence of these injuries in the workplace.
+While none of these interventions in isolation can guarantee the prevention of ergonomic injuries, an active safety program can drastically reduce the occurrence of these injuries in the workplace.

 Ergonomics injuries have persisted for many years in the industrial space, and continue to afflict Industrial Athletes™.
 An aging workforce and growing physical demands related to warehousing, logistics, and distribution both contribute to the problem.
 However, the contributing factors to ergonomics injuries are well understood, and can be prevented with a proven safety approach.
 StrongArm Technologies’ SafeWork System can help reduce ergonomic injuries in your organization.
 Calculate your safety ROI and request a trial today.